Search

 VolunTEEN: 9th-12th Grade

-The VolunTEEN Corps is a community service initiative that offers middle and high school students an opportunity for civic involvement. *The VolunTEEN program is currently accepting applications.
+The VolunTEEN Corps is a community service initiative that offers middle and high school students an opportunity for civic involvement. *The VolunTEEN program is currently full.
+The next time we expect to have openings will be in the spring of 2026 as we prepare for the summer.

 High School VolunTEEN App Links